 Fig. 11: The reviewer can Accept or Reject the ML model

 Once the reviewer accepts or rejects a model, the system sends an email back to the modeler confirming the reviewer’s decision.
-This model was accepted and so led us to Step 4 – Deploy Model.

 Step 4 – Deployment